B0DH1i/Lorafinetune/Report.md

 **Implementation Philosophy Differences**

 When Deep succeeds, it tends to be more thorough in implementation details (as seen in Problem 3's complete pattern specification).
-However, this thoroughness comes at the cost of breakthrough capability and stability.
+However, this thoroughness comes at the cost of learning ability and stability.
 Diverse focuses on getting to working solutions and maintaining them, even if they're not as specification-complete.

-## Analysis Methodology
+## Analysis Method

 **Individual Model Analysis:**
 - Problem-by-problem performance tracking for each checkpoint